jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 1 Corinthians 12 — GOD’S WORD Translation (GW)
 7 The evidence of the Spirit’s presence is given to each person for the common good of everyone.

+### Diversity is Essential
+Yesterday, in the iterlude of preparation of this lesson, we had a family bonding event.
+Moving my Father-in-laws "stuff" from a storage unit Chula Vista to newly constructed Barn-o-Minimum structure at a family property Julian.
+This included the "stuff" owner, all his children and most of their spouses, several grandchildren, representation from each child, including a newlywed husband, and a boyfriend.
+There were several trucks, driving skill, strength, love, many other gifts, all freely provided, and all for the common good.
+IMO, the gifts and the diversity gifts were essential to the success.

 [1 Corinthians 12:8-10](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/12?lang=eng&id=p8-p10#p8)
 8 For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit;